Benefit the Environment

 You can support biodiversity every time you choose Heirloom chocolate.

-Heirloom and indigenous species of cacao bring ecological, economic, and social value to communities worldwide.
+Heirloom and indigenous varieties of cacao bring ecological, economic, and social value to communities worldwide.

 Cacao is primarily grown by small-scale farmers in tropical regions — where it can represent up to one-third of a family’s annual income.